 The Project would obtain applicable permits and other approvals from USFWS, USACE, CDFW, and RWQCB, and will minimize and mitigate impacts on natural resources to comply with the regulatory standards of these agencies.
 These are the same regulatory standards applied by USFWS and the other environmental agencies in their review and approval of the EACCS.
 The Project would adhere to AMMs that comply or exceed EACCS guidelines, so development of this PSA will not conflict with implementation of the EACCS, and Project effects on EACCS Covered Species, if present, would be avoided and minimized.
-Further, the Project would provide compensatory mitigation for impacts to aquatic resources and specific EACCS covered species through the acquisition of credits from existing mitigation banks and other compensatory mitigation.
+Further, the Project would provide compensatory mitigation for impacts to aquatic resources and specific EACCS covered species through the acquisition of credits from existing mitigation banks and other compensatory mitigation-through purchase and long-term conservation of mitigation property located in the immediate vicinity of the Project.

 The EACCS defines standardized mitigation ratios for each of the focal species to be utilized by local jurisdictions and resource agencies to determine the level of mitigation necessary to offset project impacts.
 These are based upon an evaluation of the habitat quality on the Study Area scored using species-specific "habitat units."
-Mitigation ratios are then calculated based on the acreage of habitat affected, the location of the site, and the species-specific mitigation areas the total habitat acreage affected by the Project.
+Mitigation ratios are then calculated based on the acreage of habitat affected, the location of the site, and the species-specific mitigation ratio table.
+Total mitigation acreages may vary depending on the location of selected mitigation areas the total habitat acreage affected by the Project.